coding-team-shanghai/filetrans/README.md

 Our app is under the BSD3 license.
 You can view that license in the License part on the top.

-It's an app that uses the 192.168 internal IP address to transfer between internal PCs.
+It's an app that uses the 192.168.*.* or 10.100.*.* internal IP address to transfer between PCs.
 It's simple and efficient.

 We are now launching the v0.1.0.
 It's the first version of our system.